+The Vienna City Hall is located in the first district near the Ringstraße, between the University of Vienna and the Parliament building, and opposite the National Theater of Austria.
 The City Council meets in the City Hall, and the Mayor of Vienna works there.
 Since Vienna is considered a state in its own right within the Republic of Austria, the mayor is also considered the head of the state of Vienna.
-About 2,000 people work in the City Hall every day.
+About 2,000 people work in the City Hall.

 In addition, the City Hall houses the Vienna City Library as well as the regional library and the regional archive.